pverkade/ariana/README.md

 ```

 - `npm install` installs all node modules defined in `package.json`
-- `bower install' installs all dependencies defined in `bower.json` to a path specified in `.bowerrc`
+- `bower install` installs all dependencies defined in `bower.json` to a path specified in `.bowerrc`
 - `grunt watch` tells grunt (build system) to build ariana.
 The `watch` parameter lets grunt watch for changes to your files.
 Grunt will automatically rebuild and recompile when these changes are detected.
   - Grunt serves as a [LiveReload](http://livereload.com/) server.
 You can install the `LiveReload` browser plugin to automatically refresh your browser when grunt rebuilds ariana (this is not necessary, only a comodity).
   - Grunt also minifies and combines javascript, css, etc.